 About the course

-As a doctoral student with the Nuffield Department of Medicine, you will carry out research in a single laboratory for three to four years.
+Doctoral students within the Nuffield Department of Medicine carry out research in a single laboratory for three to four years if studying full-time, or six to eight years if studying part-time.
 There is no period of rotation between laboratories.
-All doctoral students develop their skills through a range of research training and skills development in their first year, by attending compulsory and optional courses and lectures in laboratory techniques and generic skills, including scientific writing and statistics, while also working at the bench.
+All doctoral students develop their skills through a range of research training and skills development in their first year of full- time study or first two years of part-time study, by attending compulsory and optional training in laboratory techniques and generic skills, including scientific writing and statistics, while also working at the bench.

 The department’s students are part of the Medical Sciences Division; lectures and seminars cut across departments and collaborations are widespread within the University.

 As a part-time student you will be required to attend supervision meetings, skills training and other obligations in Oxford for a minimum of 30 days each academic year.
 You will have the opportunity to tailor your part-time study in liaison with your supervisor and agree your pattern of attendance.
 You may be required to attend fieldwork / laboratory / training sessions on dates to be determined by mutual agreement with your supervisor.